Why Do Barristers Wear Wigs [Psst… You Won’t Believe the Real Reason]

 Picture the British legal landscape of centuries past.
 This is where judges and lawyers engaged in legal battles with a flair for the dramatic.

-The tradition of wearing wigs can be traced back to the 17th century.
+According to the National Archives UK (2023), the tradition of wearing wigs dates back to the 17th century.
 It was a time when fashion was intertwined with status and formality.

 Wigs made from horsehair became a symbol of prestige and professionalism.
 Their adoption in the legal realm was as much about projecting an air of authority as it was about conforming to the fashion norms of the time.